 How Do You Replace Eggs in A Muffin Recipe?

-The best way to substitute eggs in a muffin recipe is to find the right combination of leavening agents, such as baking powder and/or baking soda, and acids, such as vinegar, lemon juice, buttermilk, yogurt, sour cream, etc. When leavaners and acids are combined, they react and produce gas (bubbles) that will make your baked goods fluffy.
-For this banana crumb muffin, we use a combination of buttermilk and baking soda.
+The best way to substitute eggs in a muffin recipe is to find the right combination of leavening agents, such as baking powder and/or baking soda, and acids, such as vinegar, lemon juice, buttermilk, yogurt, sour cream, etc. When leavaners and acids are combined, they react and produce gas (bubbles), making your baked goods fluffy.
+I use a combination of buttermilk and baking soda for this banana crumb muffin.

 Ingredients Notes & Substitutions